Sunday, June 30, 2019

 2

-The world in which we exist (waking) is a merely a superimposition like seeing a snake superimposed on a rope on a dark night.
+The world in which we exist (waking) is merely a superimposition like seeing a snake superimposed on a rope on a dark night.

-The snake has no independent existence, apart from the rope, it exists because of the rope, and it ceases to exist as soon as a light is brought.
+The snake has no independent existence, apart from the rope, it exists because of the rope, and it ceases to exist as soon as light is brought.
 The snake then dissolves into the rope.
 In the same way, when the Soul remains in its own awareness, the mind (I) merges into it.
-The mind and Soul are one in essence.
-To attain this knowledge is the goal of the truth seeker.
-The three states then cannot taint the Soul, the innermost Self.

 Similarly, the Soul, the Self’s attachment to the three states is temporary.
 It cannot be permanent.
-Think of the Self as the Soul or the consciousness.
-When one thinks intensely and constantly in this way, the attachment to the three states will then go.
+Think of the Self as the Soul or consciousness.

-To one who knows the fact that these three states are transitory, the world is not the world and any form of sense pleasure is repugnant.
-Seeker of truth must be concerned only with the Soul, the innermost Self, become steeped in the Soul.
+The seeker of truth must be concerned only with the Soul, the Self, and become steeped in the Soul.
 The Soul alone is real and the Self is that Soul.
 The Soul is in the form of consciousness and becomes oblivious to everything else. : ~ Santthosh Kumaar

-People speak of getting rid of the conditioning or samskara but they themselves are unaware of the fact that, the universe in which they exist is the product of the inborn samskara or the conditioning. *****
+People speak of getting rid of the conditioning or samskara but they themselves are unaware of the fact that, the universe in which they exist is the product of the inborn samskara or the conditioning.+

-People speak of getting rid of the conditioning or samskara but they themselves are unaware of the fact that, the universe in which they exist is the product of the inborn samskara or the conditioning.
-The ignorance is the cause of the inborn samskara or the conditioning, which present as the ‘I’ or ‘I AM’.
+People speak of getting rid of the conditioning or samskara but they are unaware that the universe in which they exist is the product of the inborn samskara or the conditioning.
+Ignorance is the cause of the inborn samskara or the conditioning, which presents as the ‘I’ or ‘I AM’.

-Because of this inborn conditioning or samskara which is present in the form of ‘I’ is there one thinks he is an individual separate from the world and the world existed prior to him he is born in it, afterword.
+Because of this inborn conditioning or samskara which is present in the form of ‘I’ is there one thinks he is an individual separate from the world and the world existed prior to him he is born in it, afterward.

 The world in which we exist (waking) is a mere superimposition like seeing a snake superimposed on a rope on a dark night.

-The snake has no independent existence, apart from the rope, it exists because of the rope, and it ceases to exist as soon as a light is brought.
+The snake has no independent existence, apart from the rope, it exists because of the rope, and it ceases to exist as soon as light is brought.
 The snake then dissolves into the rope.
 In the same way, when the Soul remains in its own awareness, the mind (I) merges into it.
-The mind and Soul are one in essence.
-To attain this knowledge is the goal of the truth seeker.
-The three states then cannot taint the Soul, the innermost Self.

 Similarly, the Soul, the innermost Self’s attachment to the three states is temporary.
 It cannot be permanent.
-Think of the Self as the Soul or the consciousness.
-When one thinks intensely and constantly in this way, the attachment to the three states will then go.
+Think of the Self as the Soul or consciousness.

 One can attain the Self-knowledge or Brahma Gnana or Atma Gnana by the practice of renunciation of the three states.
 One has to keep reminding himself that the three states, with all its allurements, are not real, that is, it is not real in the sense that it is transitory.
-Only the formless Soul is real because it is imperishable.
-One must mentally renounce these three states and concentrate on the Soul, the innermost Self.
-Seeker of truth should never run after things, which are ephemeral.
-Never become attached to the three states, which are ephemeral.

-To one who knows the fact that these three states are transitory, the world is not the world and any form of sense pleasure is repugnant.
-Seeker of truth must be concerned only with the Soul, the innermost Self, become steeped in the Soul.
 The Soul alone is real and the Self is that Soul.
 The Soul is in the form of consciousness and becomes oblivious to everything else. : ~ Santthosh Kumaar

-Renouncing the worldly life and accepting sanyasa or monk-hood means the incapacity to think deeper, impotency to inquire and reason.*****
+Renouncing the worldly life and accepting sanyasa or monk-hood means the incapacity to think deeper, impotency to inquire and reason.+

 The idea of following the Gurus and their teaching belongs to religion or yoga, not spirituality.
 In the path of wisdom, there is no need for any Guru or any teaching.